Installing an Ad Hoc Distribution

 - Sync your Device and try out the new app!

-please email the application developer.
+If you run into any trouble installing an app, please email the application developer.
 Please don’t email us here at Inner Fence unless you’re having trouble with one of our apps (probably Credit Card Terminal).